algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 ## Mechanics

-Each mechanic will be explained in details here.
+Each mechanics will be listed and explained in details here.

 ### Movement